How Long Does It Take For Payroll To Process?

 International payroll components add time and complexity to the payroll process.
 Each new country introduces different local laws and regulations, currencies, employee benefits, exchange rates, data procession laws, bank charges, and taxes.

 However, the international payroll process shouldn’t stop you from global hiring.
-A global payroll solution can streamline processes in a speedy and efficient way.
+A global payroll solution such as Deel can streamline processes in a speedy and efficient way.

 Why does payroll processing take so long?